bg9595/mthfn/README.md

 ## Sample Usage

 MathFunction is written with ease of use in mind, and the few lines above explain most of what is needed.
-Download mathfn.cpp and add an int main(){}.
+Download mathfn.cpp and add `int main(){}`.
 Some more details are below.

 ### Functions